LCC-CIT/CS296N-CourseMaterials/TermProject/CS296N-TermProjectRequirements.md

 3. **Complexity**
    Be moderately complex&mdash;not too simple, but not too hard to build.
 Here are some criteria:

-   - The database should have  3 to 6 tables.
+   - The database should have  4 to 6 domain models.

-   - The total number of fields  in the database should be between 9 and 30.
+   - The total number of fields in the domain models should be between 12 and 30.
-   - There should be between 8 and 12 web pages.
+   - There should be between 10 and 15 web pages.
-   - The web site should have some kind of navigation that appears on each page.
+   - The web site should have some kind of consistent navigation that appears on each page.

 4. **Identity**
    Require authentication and authorization.
 This means there will be a way for users to register and log in.
 There should be at least three levels of authorization: